 A new study released today by Asante Africa Foundation, a non-profit organization dedicated to educating African youth, shows that teaching boys about gender-based violence and sexual transmitted diseases has led to girls performing better in schools in Eastern Africa.
 READ MORE

 Our Social Media and Blog are two ways to stay connected, engaged, and informed.
 We feature everything from leading educational research, international economics, Africa news, ways to participate in educational fundraising, and profiles of key youth, educators, and staff from the field.

 One of our favorite series is the “pay-it-forward” testimonies from our young people and communities who are actively creating the change they believe is necessary.
 All are guaranteed to inform and inspire.

 Panels, seminars, and similar events are typical avenues that we use to spread awareness about our advocacy.
-We bring together our community virtually and physically to celebrate successes and share our strategic vision for the future and pathway creating that reality.
+We bring together our community virtually and physically to celebrate successes and share our strategic vision for the future.
 Join us.